 What it is Why is it important Focus 1 Changing Climate Patterns a.
-Sustained durations of hotter weather increases: Bushfire risks in the City Heat related stress to people at risk including the frail and elderly Heat related stress to animals the are vulnerable to temperature spikes Increased demands on electricity networks for air conditioning and the like b.
-Reduced levels of rainfall: i.
-Reduces groundwater capability supporting our agricultural industries ii.
-Reduces viability of our natural vegetation which reduces our urban forest and destroys habitat for native fauna impacting the ecosystem iii.
-Reduces groundwater capability for maintaining public amenity in parks and playing fields c.
-Increased intensity of storm events results in: i.
-More instances of localised flooding of private and public property ii.
-Increased instances of tree limbs or whole trees failing and potentially causing injury as well a causing road closures
+Sustained durations of hotter weather increases: Bushfire risks in the City Heat related stress to people at risk including the frail and elderly Heat related stress to animals that are vulnerable to temperature spikes Increased demands on electricity networks for air conditioning and the like b.
+Reduced levels of rainfall: Reduces groundwater capability supporting our agricultural industries Reduces viability of our natural vegetation which reduces our urban forest and destroys habitat for native fauna impacting the ecosystem Reduces groundwater capability for maintaining public amenity in parks and playing fields c.
+Increased intensity of storm events results in: More instances of localised flooding of private and public property ii.
+Increased instances of tree limbs or whole trees failing and potentially causing injury as well as causing road closures

 Focus 2 Carbon Footprint Greenhouse gas emissions from non- renewable energy sources are a primary driver of climate change and are having a harmful effect upon the planet.
 There is a strong role that the City can play in moving towards a carbon neutral lifestyle for our citizens.
 Focus 3 Waste Waste going to landfill results in the production of methane which is more damaging to the environment than CO 2 .
 The community and City working together can implement more sustainable waste practices which have long term benefits to the environment.
 Focus 4 Sustainable Development a.
 Sustainable development outcomes can have a positive impact upon the environment with appropriate use of Council planning controls.
 Whereas unconstrained, inappropriate development can result in unacceptable reduction in biodiversity and urban canopy, as well as result in water and energy inefficiency, waste generation and exposure of users to increased bushfire risks. b.
-Sustainable development can contribute toward: Reduced demand on non-renewable energy sources Reduced building operating costs Reduced urban heat island effect and healthier homes and communities Reduction of ecological footprint Efficient use of resources and reduced waste Bushfire safety
+Sustainable development can contribute toward: Reduced demand on non-renewable energy sources Reduced urban heat island effect and healthier homes and communities Reduced waste Bushfire safety